Sacramento Federal Criminal Defense Attorneys

 - Racketeering Activity: The federal statute includes 35 crimes, including both federal and state level, that may establish racketeering activity.

 Despite the government’s requirement to establish these major elements to obtain a conviction, your best defense against racketeering and gang charges, is hiring a law firm experienced in federal court.
-Contact the Sacramento racketeering defense lawyers at the Abrate & Olsen Law Group today for a free personal consultation today.
+Contact the Sacramento racketeering defense lawyers at the Abrate & Olsen Law Group today for a personal consultation today.

 White Collar Crimes